 Children are baptised on the understanding that they will one day make their own profession of faith in Jesus Christ.
 The 'Baptism' therefore has a 'conditional' note.

 If children are to grow up to be Christians they need encouragement and teaching.
 The most significant influence will be parents (and god-parents) who have a genuine and active Christian faith of their own.

 Who may be baptised?

-Any person who professes faith in Jesus Christ as Lord and Saviour, and has at least a basic understanding of the Christian faith, may be baptized.
+Any person who professes faith in Jesus Christ as Lord and Saviour, and has at least a basic understanding of the Christian faith, may be baptised.
 In the case of children, it is the parents and god-parents who express this faith on behalf of the child.
 This is only meaningful where the parents and godparents have a genuine faith in Christ themselves and should not be sought if there is no faith seen in daily life and weekly service at church.

 Join one of the congregations of the Cathedral.
-As an established member of the congregation, you will know the Ministers who pastor the congregation you are part of, and they would be very willing to talk further with you about getting baptised.
+As an established member of the congregation, you will know the Ministers who pastor the congregation you are part of, and they would be very willing to talk further with you about being baptised.

 Please join us in one of our congregations.
-We hope to see you there
+We hope to see you there.